ravindrasingh22/Drupal-8-rc/modules/README.txt

 all sites.
 You may also put modules in the sites/all/modules directory, and the versions in sites/all/modules will take precedence over versions of the same module that are here.
-Alternatively, the sites/your_site_name/modules directory pattern may be used to restrict modules to a specific site instance.
+Alternatively, the sites/your_site_name/modules directory pattern may be used to restrict modules to a specific site instance.hello

 MORE INFORMATION
 ----------------